This page is an introduction to Missouri's liverworts, with an overview of the group, their life cycle, and how to identify them.

 - The rhizoids (rootlike structures) of liverworts are single-celled, while those of mosses have more than one cell (you’ll need a microscope to see this, however).

 Separating the species of liverworts can be difficult even for botanists.
-You often must have the plant’s reproductive structures, plus a microscope or at least a hand lens, as well as a good grasp of some specialized terminology.
+You must note the shape, margins, and overlapping pattern of a liverwort's tiny leaves.
+Often, the plant's reproductive structures are required for making a conclusive ID.
+A microscope, or at least a hand lens, may be necessary, as well as a good grasp of some specialized terminology.
 Identification, for example, may use descriptions of the reproductive structures or even the spores.
 Examining spores requires a microscope.
-Other characters include the shape, margins, and unique overlapping pattern of a liverwort’s tiny leaves.

-This page is an introduction to Missouri’s liverworts.
-Below are some common and widespread species.
+Below are some common and widespread Missouri liverwort species.

 Thallose liverworts

-- Snakeskin liverwort (Conocephalum salebrosum; formerly called C. conicum in North America) occurs on very moist soil or rocks, in rather shady areas, often in the splash zone of creeks.
-Thallus is in the form of large, flattened, irregular, overlapping straps.
+- Snakeskin liverwort (Conocephalum salebrosum) occurs on very moist soil or rocks, in rather shady areas, often in the splash zone of creeks.
+The thallus is in the form of large, flattened, irregular, overlapping straps.
 The surface is covered with air pores, giving it a bubbly appearance similar to snakeskin.
 The antheridia are fairly obscure and look like warty spots on the thallus.
 The archegonia are quite noticeable, resembling small mushrooms with conical heads (Conocephalum means conehead).
-These structures are supported on a light green, watery stalk and are short-lived.
-Antheridia usually shed sperm in autumn; archegonia arise on stalks the following spring.

-- Umbrella liverwort (Marchantia polymorpha) is similar to the above, but the thallus turns up at the edges; the netlike pattern on the upper surface is less deeply indented and less noticeable; it commonly has cuplike gemmae on the upper surface; the antheridia are stalked, with a flat, circular top with lobed or deeply scalloped edges (not sessile and wartlike).
+- Umbrella liverwort (Marchantia polymorpha) is similar to the above, but the thallus turns up at the edges; the netlike pattern on the upper surface is less deeply indented and less noticeable; it commonly has cuplike gemmae on the upper surface; the antheridia are stalked, with a flat, circular top with lobed or deeply scalloped edges.
 The archegonia, at first, look like small mushrooms, but at maturity they open to produce fingerlike projections radiating from the central stalk (looking like tiny palm trees).
-In addition to damp, shady areas in nature, it is also fairly common in gardens and greenhouses.
+This species is fairly common in gardens and greenhouses.

 - Hemispheric or purple-fringed liverwort (Reboulia hemisphaerica) occurs on soil or rocks.
 The thallus consists of many small, rounded lobes that are slightly cupped like shallow bowls.
 When the plant dries, these lobes may curl upward considerably.
 The margins of the thallus are somewhat rough and purplish.
 Unlike the two above, the surface of this liverwort is fairly smooth with very tiny air pores.
 The archegonium looks like a stalked umbrella with hairlike scales at the top of the stalk, under the cap.
 Unlike the above two, this species is monoecious (producing both male and female reproductive structures on the same plant).

 - Floating crystalwort, or slender riccia (Riccia fluitans) floats in lakes, ponds, and streams, forming dense, tangled mats in shallow water.
 This is a thalloid liverwort, but it hardly resembles its relatively large, fleshy relatives.
 The thallus is long, slender, and flat.
 It branches profusely, with each branch ending in a notch.
 Occurs globally.
-Used by aquarists, especially in breeding tanks where it provides cover for young fry.
+Used in aquariums, especially in breeding tanks as cover for young fish.
 Nearly 20 species of Riccia have been recorded for Missouri, but this — one of the few floating species — is most common and widespread.

 Leafy liverworts